 Garlic is one of the easiest crops to grow, and learning how to grow garlic is simple.
-Even better, once you’ve grown it, you can regrow garlic year after year from your own bulbs.
+Even better, once you’ve grown it, you can regrow garlic yearly from your bulbs.

-Keep reading for tips for how to grow garlic in any climate, including hot climates like the low desert of Arizona.
+Keep reading for garlic tips in any climate, including how to grow garlic in Arizona and other hot climates.

 Disclaimer: this post contains affiliate links.
 See my disclosure policy for more information.